Also: Tips for how to dump ’em!

 Do your clients constantly turn out to be lousy?
 Are most of your clients late payers or far too demanding?
 Do you listen to other freelancers talk about their relationships with their clients and editors and wonder what you’re doing wrong?

-It could be that you haven’t yet learned to recognize the red flags and the warning signs that ward off experienced writers but tend to be missed by newer writers.
+It could be that you haven’t yet learned to recognize the red flags and the warning signs that ward off experienced writers but are often missed by newer ones.
 If you’ve been reading this piece thinking far too many of your clients fall into the categories I’m describing, it might be time to think about your role in the situation and fix it.

-The Solution: Experience will help with this, but actively learn to recognize early warning signs.
-Some red flags include wanting you on call 24/7, refusing to talk about money, wanting your decision immediately instead of allowing you time to think, giving unclear directions, and not putting anything in writing.
+Experience will help with this, but actively learn to recognize early warning signs.
+Some red flags include wanting you on call 24/7, refusing to talk about money, requiring your decision immediately instead of allowing you time to think, giving unclear directions, and not putting anything in writing.

 The Problem: You act like a pushover

-If you’re too timid to say what you really feel, the client likely takes this to mean you’re a pushover.
-Most people won’t treat experienced freelancers the way they sometimes (horrifically) treat newbies and there’s only one reason why this happens.
-An experienced freelancer will likely not put up with overly demanding clients that take up their other billable hours, while newbies will often bend over backwards trying to please someone because they haven’t yet learned or recognized the value of both their work or time.
+If you’re too timid to say what you really feel, a lousy client will take advantage of this.
+Most people won’t treat experienced freelancers the way they sometimes (horrifically) treat newbies and there’s only one reason this happens.
+An experienced freelancer will not put up with overly demanding clients that take up their billable hours, while newbies will often bend over backwards trying to please someone because they haven’t yet learned or recognized the value of both their work or time.

 The Problem: You see your client as your boss